• Skip to primary navigation

 Instructions

-• Coat the tofu.
-Cut the pressed tofu into cubes and add it to a bowl alongside 2 tablespoons of corn starch.
-Toss to coat.
+• Cut the pressed tofu into 2-inch cubes (see photo above for reference) and add it to a bowl alongside 2 tablespoons of cornstarch.
+Gently toss to coat on all sides.

 • Heat 2 tablespoons more olive oil and increase the heat to high.
 Once hot, add the eggplant pieces and fry for 3-4 minutes on both sides until golden brown.
+(See photo above for reference.)
 Make sure to not overcrowd the pan, work in 2-3 batches if needed, or the eggplant will steam instead of fry.
 Once ready, remove from the pan and set aside.

 • To the same pan, heat 1 more tablespoon of oil over medium heat.
 Add the red peppers and fry for 2-3 minutes.
 Then, add the minced garlic and ginger, alongside the white part of the green onions.
 Fry for 30 seconds or until fragrant.